 Davina McCall has revealed exactly how This Time Next Year is filmed.

-Davina hosts the new series of her life-transforming programme which currently airs Tuesdays at 8PM on ITV.
+Davina hosts the new series of her life-transforming programme which is back this Tuesday evening at 8PM on ITV.

 Featuring extraordinary people from around the UK who will share with viewers what they pledge to change in their life by ‘This Time Next Year’.
 Over the course of 12 months they’ll aim to fulfil their dreams of losing weight, meeting an unknown family member, having children, or finally realising a lifelong personal ambition.

 Their transformations will appear instantaneous using the programme’s ‘time travel’ style format.

 Once each pledge is made, the contributor will leave the studio ready to begin their challenge but just moments later will reappear completely transformed one year later, hopefully revealing a brand new them.